cheng-01037/cheng-01037.github.io/_pages/about.md

 My research centres on machine learning and computer vision approaches for medical data interpretation and analysis.
 Topics of our research include but are not limited to the following:

 - Multimodal machine learning for healthcare data (e.g., image, signal, and language)
-- Domain generalization and uncertainty modeling for easy-to-deploy and trustworthy machine learning
-- Few-/zero-shot learning for improving data efficiency on long-tailed medical data
+- Machine learning for clinical skill understanding and enhancement
-- Machine learning for medical scientific discoveries (e.g., cardiovascular science)
+- Trustworthiness assessment and enhancement for medical machine learning models
 - Applications of the above learning approaches in addressing clinical and medical research challenges

 We are also part of the [Oxford Biomedical Image Analysis Cluster (BioMedIA)](https://eng.ox.ac.uk/biomedical-image-analysis/).